Early records.

 Freemining sailors!

 In 1576 a dozen Freeminers were selected to go on board ship with one of England’s great sea captains - Martin Frobisher.
 They were part of a series of adventures trying to discover the elusive North-West Passage; a route around the North American continent.
-Although ultimately unsuccessful, they landed on an island off what is now the Canadian coast and brought back mineral samples, presented to the court of Queen Elizabeth I.
+Although ultimately unsuccessful, they landed on an island off what is now the Canadian coast and collected mineral samples, presented to the court of Queen Elizabeth I.

 18th century.